amilajack/alfred/website/docs/configuration.md

 Default: `.`

-The directory, relative to the project directory, to write config files
+The path (relative to project directory) that config files are written to

 ## Extending Alfred Configs